ksu-is/brand-blog/README.md

 # Brand Blog
-The goal of this project is to create a blog that allows the user to learn more about a brand I want to make.
-We used Django to create said blog
+The goal of this project is to create a blog that allows brands to run their on blog site with admins and user backend set up We used Django to create said blog

 ## What purpose of this project: